is-a-dev/docs/src/docs/improvmx/index.md

 ## Making the file.

 First go to the fork you've made, then go into the `domains` directory and make a file.
 The file should be named like this: `subdomain.json`.
+(Replace `subdomain` with the subdomain name you want of course.)

 After you've made the file, you should put in the file this:
 ```json